Sheriff Road Line: History

-This rerouting was to create a better balance of capacity and demand on lines serving the Minnesota Avenue station.
+This rerouting was intended to create a better balance of capacity and demand on lines serving the Minnesota Avenue station.

 During the COVID-19 pandemic, Route U4 was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was later suspended on March 21, 2020.
-Service was restored to its pre-pandemic schedule on August 23, 2020.
+Additional service and all weekend service was restored on August 23, 2020.